ProjectSWGCore/Holocore/README.md

 - test    - Does all that 'compile' does, plus runs the unit tests
 - package - Does all that 'test' does but generates all of the artifacts

+### Forwarder ###

+Holocore uses TCP for network communications, whereas SWG was programmed for UDP.
+This adds numerous efficiencies with long distance communications, but requires that a little more work is done on the client side.
+If you are using the launcher, you do not have to worry about this.
+If you are not using the launcher, then you need to start up Forwarder.jar first and setup login.cfg to point to "127.0.0.1" and port 44453.
+Once you start the Forwarder, SWG will work automatically.
+A more in-depth explanation and tutorial is available [here](https://bitbucket.org/projectswg/forwarder).

 ### Running Holocore ###
 In order to successfully build and run Holocore, you must: